O-Karlsson/O-karlsson.github.io/CV.md

 <hr class="thick">

 #### Mentorship
-Co-supervised three MSc students in Economic Demography at Lund University, 2016–2018.
+Co-supervised four MSc students in Economic Demography at Lund University, 2016–2018.
 Advised on thesis topics and provided feedback on research design, data analysis, and written drafts.
 Two theses received the highest grade.